-This one day Customer Service Training Course is for anyone who has contact with customers, whether face to face, over the phone and even ‘electronically’.
+This customer service training is for anyone who has contact with customers, whether face to face, over the phone or electronically.

 It is designed to help you manage your own feelings and behaviour while looking after your customers.